JamesRandall/Simple-Paging-Grid/README.md

 * Customisable cells
 * Coming soon: example ASP.Net MVC3 project containing a grid loading dynamic data from the server

 ## Release History

 Date       |Version |Changes
 -----------|--------|--------
+29/12/2012 |0.40    |Improvements to templates, adoption of bootstrap page numbers, POST supported for server side communication, bug fixes resulting from Handlebars adoption in 0.30
 08/09/2012 |0.30    |Updated to use the Handlebars template library for greater flexibility 03/06/2012 |0.20    |Function data source, header templates, loading overlay, minimum size, page numbers 04/04/2012 |0.15    |Added support for Mustache templates 04/03/2012 |0.1     |Initial release

+## Breaking Changes 0.3 to 0.4

+There have been a number of changes between 0.3 and 0.4 that could cause issues if you are using your own templates.
+The currentPageTemplate and pageLinkTemplates have been removed and rolled into the buttonBarTemplate to allow for better styling of the overall button bar.

+Along with this the old CSS classes for page numbers have been replaced with the bootstrap classes.

+If you're using the grid with no custom styles other than a change to the look and feel then you shoulnd't need to change anything to upgrade.

 ## License